-- Eczema is a chronic skin condition characterised by the presence of dry, red, itchy and crusty skin.
-Atopic eczema, also known as atopic dermatitis occurs in individuals with a family history or personal history of allergy and is usually associated with the production of allergic antibodies (IgE).
+Eczema is a chronic skin condition characterised by the presence of dry, red, itchy and crusty skin.
+Atopic eczema, also known as atopic dermatitis and occurs in individuals with a family history or personal history of allergy.
+Atopic Eczema is usually associated with the production of allergic antibodies (IgE).

-- Research has shown that atopic eczema is primarily an inherited condition, that may be made worse by external factors (dust, foods, pet fur, climate) and/or internal factors (stress, hormonal changes, exercise).
+Research has shown that atopic eczema is primarily an inherited condition [no comma] that may be exacerbated by external factors (dust, foods, pet fur, climate) and/or internal factors (stress, hormonal changes, exercise).
 A family history of “atopy” is present in 70% of the cases of atopic eczema.
 More recently, an important gene for eczema has been identified or/and a mutation in their gene (Fillaggrin) has been shown to be present in about 40-50% of Caucasian children affected with atopic eczema.

 Symptoms of atopic eczema vary in severity from individual to individual.
 Some people have only small areas of dry and occasionally itchy skin.
 Others present with more severe symptoms, such as broken, bleeding, weeping and sore skin.

-Atopic eczema often causes a significant impact on the individuals affecting their quality of life.
-In all the stages, the skin is almost always itchy, it is specially distressing for young babies and children, because scratching can disrupt their sleep and make their skin bleed.
-This can lead to children to be sleepless at nights and to present lack of concentration at school.
-Secondary infection is common.
+Atopic eczema often causes a significant impact on the individual, affecting their quality of life.
+In all the stages, the skin is typically itchy, most distressing for young babies and children because scratching can disrupt their sleep and make their skin bleed.
+This can lead to sleepless nights which may impair their concentration, particularly at school.
+Secondary infection is also common.